m8ttyB/wploads/README.md

 ```
 $ make medium
 ```
-to run a fair-sized (1490K hites in 5mins) test on dev.
+to run a fair-sized (149K hits in 5 mins) test on dev.

 ```
 $ make large